-The treatment reports and photographic documentation that comprise this Digital Resource Collection are a record of conservation treatments conducted in the collaborative Preservation Lab on special collections items held either by the University of Cincinnati Libraries or the Public Library of Cincinnati and Hamilton County.
+The treatment reports and photographic documentation that comprise this Digital Resource Collection are a record of conservation treatments conducted in the collaborative Preservation Lab on special collections items held either by the University of Cincinnati Libraries or the Cincinnati & Hamilton County Public Library.
 It is a conservation professional’s ethical obligation to preserve and document the condition of cultural property during examination, sampling, scientific investigation, and treatment [Standards set forth in the Code of Ethics and Guidelines for Practice of the American Institute for Conservation].
 Conservation treatments performed in the lab that alter the artifact’s structure or replace original materials are thoroughly documented and are represented here.

 Decisions to modify an object’s aesthetic or physical format are based on many considerations including extending the artifact’s usable life, removing previous repairs not sympathetic to the object or replacing original structures which have become detrimental to the artifact over time.
 Often a compromise must be reached to find a balance between preserving the functionality of an item and preserving the historical aesthetic integrity.